 - A quick scroll to articles below the hero includes large, easy to scan titles with brief descriptions to encourage user engagement and are represented by relevant and realistic imagery.

-- We couldn’t resist squeezing in one last Kanopi partner.
-Working with a modest budget, we helped UNT Dallas make small changes to create big wins including improved user pathways from the homepage and easier forms.
+- We couldn’t resist squeezing in a Kanopi partner.
+Working with a modest budget, we helped UNT Dallas make small changes to create big wins, including improved user pathways from the homepage and easier forms.

 - UNT Dallas’ use of images and photographs helps tell their campus life story, assisting prospective students in getting a feel for the school.

 - Lastly, visitors are greeted with a live chat feature as soon as they arrive on the site, providing a quick way for users to get their questions answered.

 16. Rhode Island School of Design Alumni